Sexual Assault Services Program (SASP)

 - SASP projects that engage in activities that compromise victim safety and recovery may be eliminated from further funding consideration.

-The Project Director is responsible for timely submission of completed program and fiscal reports.
+The project director is responsible for timely submission of completed program and fiscal reports.
 Please see Chapter IX.
-Reporting Requirements (opens in new window) for specific information.
+Reporting Requirements for specific information.

-NOTE: The Program is required to gather and maintain statistical data relating to grant project activities as required by CVAD.
+NOTE: The grantee is required to gather and maintain statistical data relating to grant project activities as required by CVAD.
 During desk audits, on-site monitoring and any other time at CVAD’s discretion, CVAD may request to see the back-up data that supports the information submitted on your reports.

 There is no match requirement for SASP funds.